chienyioma/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

 # Task 5 - Function that frees a listint_t list
 # Task 6 - Function that deletes the head node of a listint_t
 # Task 7 - Function that returns the nth node of a listint_t linked list
+# Task 8 - Function that returns the sum of all the data (n) of a listint_t linked list